GMP compliance services and expertise for the Pharmaceutical Industry

 “The holder of a manufacturing authorization must manufacture medicinal products so as to ensure that they are fit for their intended use, comply with the requirements of the marketing authorization (MA) and do not place patients at risk due to inadequate safety, quality or efficacy”.(Quote EudraLex Vol. 4)

-About GMP Compliance
+About GMP compliance?

 In order to apply for a marketing authorization (MA), the manufacturer has to hold a valid manufacturer’s and import authorization (MIA).
-The final responsibility for the performance of a biotechnological product over its lifetime, in terms of safety, quality and efficacy, lies with the “Manufacturing Authorization Holder” (MAH).
-It is indispensable to comprehend and apply the current GMP regulations and requirements to the manufacturing over the product life cycle.
+The final responsibility for the performance of a biotechnological-derived medicinal product over its lifetime, in terms of safety, quality and efficacy, lies with the “Manufacturing Authorization Holder” (MAH).

-Statutory and regulatory requirements of GMP
+FDA statutory and regulatory GMP requirements

-Why do we need GMP compliance?
+Why do we need GMP regulation?

-Compliance to GMP verifies that the product, the manufacturing process, the manufacturing facilities and the manufacturing environment (e.g. documentation, sanitation, personal, etc.) meet applicable requirements to ensure the continued safety, purity and potency over the product life cycle.
+Medicinal products are intended to cure, relieve or prevent diseases, but they also have the potential to be unsafe or harmful.
+Compliance with GMP verifies that the product, the manufacturing process, the manufacturing facilities and the manufacturing environment (e.g. documentation, sanitation, personal, etc.) meet applicable requirements to ensure the continued safety, purity and potency over the product life cycle

 Currently biopharmaceuticals are being developed to fight against cancer, autoimmune disorders, infectious diseases and several other medical conditions.
+Biopharmaceuticals are (mostly) proteins, mainly derived from living systems such as microorganism, animal cell, or plant cell by using recombinant DNA technology.

-Why are biologicals unique and different?
+Why are biopharmaceuticals unique and different?

-Proteins can be 100 to 1000 times largen than chemically synthetized small molecules.
+Proteins can be 100 to 1000 times larger than chemically synthetized small molecules.
 Due to their large size and complex structure, biopharmaceutical production entails complex manufacturing processes.
 They are highly sensitive to modification during and after production.

 Therefore, biopharmaceuticals are different from synthetic small molecules in terms of molecular size, three-dimensional shape, and process specific impurities.
 The formulation of the final product is distinct in terms of excipients, bioactivity and stability.

-GMP regulation for biological products
+GMP regulations for biotechnolgical-derived products

 Product Safety